 - Day-centre provision in partnership with other charities to offer non-residential support in the local community.

-The new Calvert Reconnections centre will be based at one of LDCT’s existing properties, Old Windebrowe in Keswick.
-Refurbishment of the building started in early February and is due for completion during the summer, with doors opening towards the end of 2019.
+The new Calvert Reconnections centre is based at one of LDCT’s existing properties, the Tithe Barn at Old Windebrowe in Keswick.
+Refurbishment of the building was completed in the summer of 2019, with doors opening in Spring 2020.

 Work towards your British Canoeing personal canoeing and kayaking awards or learn to sail dinghies following the RYA National Sailing Scheme on Bassenthwaite or Derwentwater.